coreos/docs/running-coreos/bare-metal/installing-to-disk/index.md

 The installation script will process your `cloud-config.yaml` file specified with the `-c` flag and place it onto disk.
 It will be installed to `/var/lib/coreos-install/user_data` and evaluated on every boot.
 Cloud-config is not the only supported format for this file &mdash; running a script is also available.

-A cloud-config that specifies an SSH key for the `core` but doesn't use any other parameters looks like:
+A cloud-config that specifies an SSH key for the `core` user but doesn't use any other parameters looks like:

 ```yaml
 #cloud-config